-Israel claims military supremacy after pounding Iranian targets in Syria
+Netanyahu says Iran 'crossed a red line' after Israel pounds Iranian targets in Syria

 In the most direct confrontation between Israel and Iran to date, the two regional enemies exchanged fire for hours during a volatile night.

+In a YouTube statement Thursday, Israeli Prime Minister Benjamin Netanyahu said Iran had "crossed a red line," and that Israel's action was appropriate.

+"Whoever hits us will get hit seven times over.
+Whoever prepares themselves to attack us will be attacked first.
+That is what we have done and that is what we will continue doing," Netanyahu said.

-Israel said more than 20 rockets were launched by Iranian forces in Syria towards Israeli-claimed territory late Wednesday, often criss-crossing across the clear night skies.
+Israel said more than 20 rockets were launched by Iranian forces in Syria in the direction of Israel late Wednesday, often criss-crossing in the clear night skies.
 A number of those rockets were intercepted by Israel's Iron Dome aerial defense system, resulting in bright and sudden explosions.

 Israel retaliated with what appeared to be surface-to-surface missiles, and Syrian anti-aircraft batteries hosed the sky with fire in an effort to intercept them.
 Thunderclaps of Israeli artillery fire reverberated across the frontier between Syria and Israel, with the faint sound of impact echoing back moments later.